 Public Private Partnerships

-In line with the National PPP Policy Framework, the Australian, State and Territory governments will consider a PPP for any project with a capital cost in excess of $A50 million.
+In line with the National PPP Policy Framework, the Australian, State and Territory governments will consider a PPP for any project with a capital cost in excess of $50 million.
+Projects of less than $50 million may also be suitable for PPP delivery if they exhibit sufficient value for money drivers.

 National PPP Policy Framework